Human or LLM as Standardized Patients? A Comparative Study for Medical Education: Conclusion

 \section{Conclusion}

-This study examines the use of large language models in SP training.
-We present \textbf{\textit{EasyMED}}, a multi-agent framework that separates patient simulation, intent recognition, and evaluation into coordinated agents aligned with real clinical workflows.
-To enable consistent evaluation, we build the \textbf{\textit{SPBench}} benchmark from SP–student dialogues across 14 specialties and expert-defined criteria.
-A four-week controlled study shows that \textit{EasyMED} matches human SP training in learning outcomes and improves performance for novice learners through higher flexibility, safety, and lower cost.
+This study examines whether large language models can function as standardized patients for clinical skills training.
+We propose EasyMED, a multi-agent framework for stable, inquiry-conditioned patient simulation, and introduce SPBench, a human-grounded benchmark built from standardized patient–student dialogues.
+In a four-week controlled study, EasyMED achieves learning outcomes comparable to human SP training, with stronger early gains for novice learners, greater flexibility, and substantially lower cost.
+These results suggest that LLM-based multi-agent VSPs are a practical and scalable complement to traditional SP programs.

-Our work demonstrates the feasibility of multi-agent, LLM-based SP systems for scalable and effective clinical training.
-Future work will test larger cohorts, integrate multimodal interaction, and study long-term learning effects.